If you’re considering switching to a career in education, there is no better time than now.

 The goal of the exam is to help improve the instruction of reading and writing.
 The addition of the exam was part of House Bill 3, which requires that any candidate who wishes to teach Pre-K through grade 6 “must demonstrate proficiency in the science of teaching reading on a new, standalone certification examination.”

-For those considering enrolling in an alternative teacher certification program that provides in-person and/or online training, or for those who are already enrolled in one, you may be concerned how these recent changes impact your timeline and quality of training.
+For those considering enrolling in an alternative teacher certification program that provides in-person and/or online training, or for those who are already enrolled in one, you may be concerned about how these recent changes impact your timeline and quality of training.

 Additional Help With Timelines